March 13, 2026

 This might seem obvious, but it’s one of the most important factors.
 Do you feel heard and respected?
 A great functional medicine doctor is a great listener.
 They should take the time to understand your story and answer your questions without making you feel rushed.
 If a practitioner is dismissive, condescending, or consistently disorganized, it can hinder your progress and erode trust.
 Your comfort is paramount.
 The goal is to find a professional with the right expertise and a communication style that makes you feel supported through all the services they provide.

-Common Myths About Functional Medicine
+Debunking Common Functional Medicine Myths

 As functional medicine becomes more mainstream, it’s easy to get tangled in a web of conflicting information.
 Because it represents a different way of thinking about health, a lot of myths and misconceptions have popped up.
 You might have heard it’s not based on science or that it’s only for the wealthy.
 Let’s clear the air and look at some of the most common myths so you can feel confident in your healthcare choices.
 Understanding the truth about this patient-centered approach is the first step toward figuring out if it’s the right fit for you and your health goals.